Sulaiman281/WitSmartNetwork-Unity/ReadMe.md

 Unity will download and import the Wit Smart Network package into your project.

----

-## Folder Structure

-- `Runtime/` — Core runtime scripts
-- `Editor/` — Editor scripts (if any)
-- `package.json` — Unity package manifest

----

 ## Requirements

-- Unity 2021.3 or newer
+- Unity 6 or newer

 ---